 Inflation is significant because it causes each unit of currency to have less purchasing power.
 This means that consumers are forced to spend more on goods and services, and the cost of living increases as time goes on.
 When the cost of living increases, people can afford fewer of the things they want and need, and their standard of living declines as well.
 In the United States, for example, the dollar has less value than it did in the past thanks to inflation.

 A year is chosen as the base year and this year has a value of 100, while subsequent changes over the years are expressed as a percentage change in the base year.
-The price index is measured by weighing the average price of a basket of goods that a typical household in that country buys.
-This is referred to as a “market basket”.
-Since all goods aren’t of equal value to the consumer, i.e. food vs mobile phone, a weight is assigned to each good by calculating the proportion of price of the good to the total expenditure.
+Weighing the average price of a basket of goods that a typical household in that country buys measures the price index.
+Economists refer to this as a “market basket.”
+Since all goods aren’t of equal value to the consumer, i.e. food vs. mobile phone, a weight is assigned to each good by calculating the proportion of the price of the good to the total expenditure.